 Over the years, the staff in our repair department has seen a lot of oddball things come across the workbench.
-They have fielded thousands of calls about “custom” gear modifications and the unfortunate results, seen perfectly good gear become the victim of neglect, and had to explain to people why their great “gear improvement” idea might not have been wise.
+They have fielded thousands of calls about “custom” gear modifications and the unfortunate results, seen perfectly good gear become the victim of neglect, and had to explain to people why their great “gear improvement” idea might have been best left as just an idea.

 1. It Will Void Your Warranty

 One of the biggest reasons not to modify your gear is that doing so voids your warranty.
 That’s not because we’re hurt that you tried to one-up us; it’s because modifications change the original nature of the gear, and we simply can’t work on something we didn’t design.
 That’s not safe for you or us, and you might have just messed up perfectly good gear.
 Unfortunately, you’re on your own once you modify your gear beyond its original specifications, even if you have other, unrelated problems down the road.

 2. In Certain Situations, It Could Kill You